eredi93/forms/README.md

 }
 ```

-## Basic usage
+## Basic usage (Slim 3)

-in the following example will be using Slim 3 for the routing.
-extend basic Form and within the setUp method set the form fields and settings
+Extend basic Form and within the setUp method set the form fields

 ```php
 use Forms\From;
 use Forms\Validators\Required;